Le Pen criticized for denying French blame in WWII roundup

 “It does not discharge the effective and personal responsibility of the French who took part into the monstrous roundup of the Vel d’Hiv,” she wrote.

-After decades of denial, Chirac in 1995 became the first French president to publicly acknowledge France’s role in the deportations of Jews, issuing a long-awaited public apology at the start of his first term in office.
+After decades of denial in France, Chirac in 1995 became the first president to publicly acknowledge the country’s role in the deportations of Jews, issuing a long-awaited public apology at the start of his first term in office.

 The two top vote-getters in the French presidential vote on April 23 will go into a presidential runoff on May 7.
 Polls suggest Marine Le Pen will advance to the second round of the election.